bitmark-inc/feral-file-docs/docs/curator-artist-agreement/FF2.0-curator-agreement.md

 - [The Curator’s Guide](https://docs.google.com/document/d/1g6F7IiDB5D3jWExJ8-HHfJdtZB5TlB-s-Zkuz5bztTI/edit?usp=sharing)
 - [Agreement of Original Transfer of Work of Digital Art](https://feralfile.com/docs/art-sale-agreement)

-If you understand and accept the responsibilities explained above, please confirm acceptance of this project and the terms of this agreement by signing below.
+If you understand and accept the responsibilities explained above, please confirm acceptance of this project and the terms of this agreement by clicking “Sign contract” button below.

 Understood and Agreed:
 <br>Curator Name: {{ .Signer.FullName }}